nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 # Soulseek Protocol Documentation

-Last updated on July 17, 2021
+Last updated on August 25, 2021

 As the official Soulseek client and server is proprietary software, this documentation has been compiled thanks to years of reverse engineering efforts.
 To preserve the health of the Soulseek network, please do not modify the protocol in ways that negatively impact the network.